ReactiveBayes/RxInfer.jl/docs/src/manuals/custom-node.md

 using RxInfer
 ```

-In order to define a custom node using the `@node` macro from `RxInfer`, we need the following three arguments:
+In order to define a custom node using the `@node` macro from `ReactiveMP`, we need the following three arguments:

-1. The name of the node. (`::Type`)
+1. The name of the node.
 2. Whether the node is `Deterministic` or `Stochastic`.
-3. The interfaces of the node and any potential aliases. (`::Vector`)
+3. The interfaces of the node and any potential aliases.

 For the name of the node we wish to use `MyBernoulli` in this tutorial (`Bernoulli` already exists).
 However, the corresponding distribution does not yet exist.
 Therefore we need to specify it first as